 Headshot and Portrait Lighting Techniques are often not noticed by the client until they see themselves on the computer monitor.
-How many of us have reviewed a magazine with amazing images or a favorite photographers portfolio and wondered, how did they get that shot?
+How many of us have reviewed a magazine with amazing images or a favorite photographer’s portfolio and wondered, how did they get that shot?
 How were they able to control the lighting so the subject appears to be popping out of the picture?
-I’m sure some say, it must be an expensive camera or we question if it was heavily edited in PhotoShop?
-What these photographers share in common is a skill on controlling the light and knowing how to use light to create beautiful images that drive our inner desire to want to be as good as them.
+I’m sure some say, it must be an expensive camera or we question if it was heavily edited in PhotoShop.
+What these photographers share in common is the skill of controlling the light and knowing how to use light to create beautiful images that drive our inner desire to want to be as good as them.

-Sync Speed: Adjust your camera to its maximum sync speed anywhere from 1/200 to 1/250 second – For most cameras, you can only get a flash to sync properly up to 1/250 second.
-There are some camera bodies that only have a maximum flash sync of 1/160 and some go to 1/320.
+Adjust your camera to its maximum sync speed anywhere from 1/200 to 1/250 second – For most cameras, you can only get a flash to sync properly up to 1/250 second.
+Some camera bodies only have a maximum flash sync of 1/160 and some go to 1/320.
 You are in High-Speed Sync (HSS) when your shutter speed exceeds the maximum flash sync speed of your camera.

 Now that you have a completely dark frame with no light interfering in your shot, you are ready to introduce a flash.
 Here is where the controlling of the light will begin to make a little more sense.

 Butterfly Lighting – Butterfly lighting (also called Paramount lighting) is named after the butterfly-shaped shadow that’s created beneath the nose.
 Place the key light source above and directly behind your camera, pointed down slightly on your subject.
 Butterfly lighting creates a shadow under the chin, nose, and cheeks.
 When the subject is turned at an angle, it can create more dramatic shadows under the cheekbones.
 The higher you position the light behind you and above the subject, the longer the shadows will get under the nose and chin.
 It’s flattering for most faces.